Please note that this pertains to South African Labour Relations and Best Practice requirements.

 Don’t do that – the one job has nothing to do with the other and in this instance actually required two different people.

 Make sure that what you require is realistic.

-You cannot believe the number of small businesses who have hired their domestic worker as the cleaner/housekeeper/tea lady.
-This in itself is not a problem at all, in fact I have done this myself.
+You cannot believe the number of small businesses that have hired their domestic worker as the cleaner/housekeeper/tea lady.
+This in itself is not a problem at all, in fact, I have done this myself.
 What is the problem is that all of a sudden the domestic worker becomes the filing clerk and then the office administration clerk.

 Now, giving someone the opportunity, if they are capable is absolutely fantastic.
 Promoting someone to a position that is outside of their capabilities and then holding them accountable when they cannot cope or mess something up, is just plain irresponsible.
 You cannot fit the Job Description to the person – the person must fit the Job Description.
 So be honest about what the job entails and what your requirements are for that particular job and then find the person that fits those requirements.